Pueblita aims to continue the cultural tradition of fresh tortillas while helping the local community

 “That’s just all been community donations,” Wall said of the school supplies packed up in Amazon boxes.
 “It’s been so amazing and so uplifting.”

-Those interested in entering the #MissionImpossible tablet giveaway can fill out this form and answer a few questions.
+Those interested in entering the #Missionpossible tablet giveaway can fill out this form and answer a few questions.
 The distribution event will take place on May 15 at Martin Luther King Jr. Park.